marialuquea/Node_JS_Blog/README.md

 # luqueanguita_maria_set008101_coursework2
 Web Technologies coursework 2

+To run the blog in your web browser:

 **MongoDB should be installed.**
 **Node.Js should be installed.**

 To start:
-- run the Command prompt as admin
+- open the Command prompt as admin
 - go to the directory where mongo is saved, go into bin and run mongo by typing 'mongo' (start running mongo)
 ```
 C:\mongodb\bin>mongo